abilkhan024/vimium-native/README.md

 ## Later down the road

 - Rewrite state management, by at least split by module in which it's used by
+- Change to rcmd + / later with some key like s

 # Development